YusukeJustinNakajima/MCP-Watchdog/README.md

 ### Understanding the Proxy Setup

-MCPSentinel works by intercepting communication between Claude Desktop and MCP servers.
+MCP-Watchdog works by intercepting communication between Claude Desktop and MCP servers.
 It does this by inserting a transparent proxy (`mcp_proxy.py`) that:
 - Captures all MCP protocol messages
 - Logs them for analysis
 - Forwards them unchanged to maintain functionality